Samuel Mudd

-Samuel Alexander Mudd Sr. (December 20, 1833 – January 10, 1883) was an American physician who was imprisoned for conspiring with John Wilkes Booth concerning the assassination of Abraham Lincoln.
+Samuel Alexander Mudd Sr. (December 20, 1833 – January 10, 1883) was an American medical doctor who was accused of conspiring with John Wilkes Booth to assassinate Abraham Lincoln.

 Mudd worked as a doctor and tobacco farmer in Southern Maryland.
 The Civil War seriously damaged his business, especially when Maryland abolished slavery in 1864.
 That year, he first met Booth, who was planning to kidnap Lincoln, and Mudd was seen in company with three of the conspirators.
 However, his part in the plot, if any, remains unclear.

 Booth fatally shot Lincoln on April 14, 1865, but was injured during his escape from the scene.
 He subsequently rode with conspirator David Herold to Mudd's home in the early hours of April 15 for surgery on his fractured leg before he crossed into Virginia.
 Sometime that day, Mudd must have learned of the assassination but did not report Booth's visit to the authorities for another 24 hours.
 This fact appeared to link him to the crime, as did his various changes of story under interrogation.
 A military commission found Mudd guilty of aiding and conspiring in a murder, and he was sentenced to life imprisonment, escaping execution by a single vote.

 Mudd was pardoned by President Andrew Johnson and released from prison in 1869.
 Despite repeated attempts by family members and others to have it expunged, his conviction was never overturned.